-Prior to founding Wooden Spoon Wellness, I was a professional for many years in the non-profit world as an educator for a powerful, international human rights organization.
-I also worked for many years in the publishing industry, supporting the production of multiple books for ivy league academic publishing houses.
-I had very high standards for myself and pushed myself hard.
+Prior to founding Wooden Spoon Wellness, I worked for more than a decade in the publishing industry, helping to create books for ivy league academic publishing houses.
+I was also an educator for many years for a large international human rights organization based in Manhattan.
+I had high standards for myself and pushed myself hard.
 At one point, I worked a 40-70 hour/week job, I had a part-time job to earn extra money, and I was writing my Master’s thesis.
-My health suffered tremendously and I had to stop work altogether.
+My health suffered tremendously and I went on disability following an injury.
+I was so disconnected from my body and from my intuition, and the insurance companies and doctors only heightened my stress.
 This was my rock bottom moment as well as my “Aha!” moment.

 Part of what was so crazy about this situation was that I thought I knew better.
 I studied Eastern philosophy in the late ’90s at Vassar College and began practicing yoga in 2001.
 A dear friend’s mom had also turned me onto whole foods eating.
 Prior to my “Aha!” moment, I had had years of success using whole foods and alternative healing methods to lose 30 pounds, to regulate my digestion and menstrual cycle, and to connect with my body and with my intuition.
 I had tools and people to support me but for a period of time, I didn’t use them.

 I spent the next several years recovering, developing other health issues, recovering again, and working hard to make my lifestyle fit my healing.
 I started to see though that I was part of a culture of women who were sacrificing themselves to produce amazing things in the world.
 In addition, as a result of the health issues I endured as well as the stories I heard from people around me, I became increasingly aware of the shortcomings of the American health ‘care’ system, particularly as it related to women’s bodies.